 - Shooting or burning pain in the shoulders and arms

 - Weakness in the hands and fingers

 Similar to other conditions affecting the neck and back, treating cervical spondylolisthesis usually begins with a course of conservative options.
-Your physician may first recommend rest or moderate exercise to strengthen the neck muscles, and may then prescribe pain medication or an epidural steroid injection before recommending surgery as a last resort.
+Your doctor may first recommend core-strengthening exercises, physical therapy or flexibility exercises to restabilize the spine as a way to prevent further slippage.
+Pain medication or an epidural steroid injection may also be prescribed before recommending surgery as a last resort.

 If you have been diagnosed with cervical spondylolisthesis, and are still in pain after exhausting nonsurgical treatments, it may be time to explore the benefits of an outpatient spine procedure.
 Laser Spine Institute offers minimally invasive spine surgery to help treat the symptoms of cervical spondylolisthesis.
-Because our surgeons access the spine using a less than 1-inch incision, our procedures result in a shorter recovery time^ and less risk of complication than traditional open back surgery.
+Because our surgeons access the spine using a less than 1-inch incision, our procedures result in a no lengthy recovery^ and less risk of complication than traditional open neck or back surgery.

 If you are considering surgery, but are concerned about the risks and difficulties of traditional open neck or back surgery, contact Laser Spine Institute today.
 We offer a safer and effective alternative to traditional procedures and 81 percent of our patients are able to return to work within 3 months after surgery.^

 Our dedicated team can provide you with a no-cost MRI review* to determine if you are a potential candidate for our outpatient procedures.